 - Candidates must apply to the Central Applications Office before 1st February.
 Late Applications will NOT be considered.

-- In addition to submitting an application to CAO candidates must complete the online supplementary application form (see the Apply, Graduate entry to Pharmacy link).
+- In addition to submitting an application to CAO candidates must complete the online supplementary application form before 1st February.

 - The School of Pharmacy and Pharmaceutical Sciences will assess the applications and a number of candidates will be shortlisted for interview.

 - If successful, candidates will receive an offer via the CAO in August.

 Feasibility Study in Admissions (Northern Ireland - A Levels)